Exclusive: Big four auditors face investor calls for tougher climate scrutiny

 “The overarching thing is that we don’t want another financial crisis, and this could be a lot worse,” said Natasha Landell-Mills, head of stewardship at asset manager Sarasin & Partners, which is spearheading the campaign by 29 investors.

-Auditors are not giving enough weight to a potentially rapid transition toward a low-carbon future as governments implement the 2015 Paris Agreement to curb climate change, they said.
+Auditors are not giving enough weight to a potentially rapid transition towards a low-carbon future as governments implement the 2015 Paris Agreement to curb climate change, they said.

 The investors said they had decided to release the letter as they prepared to broaden their campaign by writing directly to the audit committees of leading oil and gas companies to demand they also take a more robust approach to climate risk.